MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-exchange-online-powershell.md

 ## PowerShell 7 log in experiences

-This section describes log in experiences that are available on in PowerShell 7 and version 2.0.5 or later of the EXO V2 module.
+This section describes the log in experiences that are available in version 2.0.4 or later of the EXO V2 module in PowerShell 7.

 For detailed syntax and parameter information, see [Connect-ExchangeOnline](https://docs.microsoft.com/powershell/module/exchange/connect-exchangeonline).